Name: Meagan Morrison

 Earrings: Rebecca Little

-As a fashion illustrator I’m constantly studying outfits from head to toe; how little accents show so much character and personality.
-Looser layers and distressed clothing can convey a laissez faire attitude, whereas well tailored clothing can show a sense of confidence and self-awareness.
-I personally feel most confident guest lecturing in this outfit because it’s well-fitted to my body, the silhouette is balanced, and shows a bit of my playful side with the dip-dyed fox fur scarf.
-I also wear the Henri Bendel ring every single day.
-It was the first purchase I made working as an illustrator, so it holds a lot of significance for me about living in my passion and following my truth.
+Being a fashion illustrator, I often examine outfits closely to see how little details can reveal so much about someone’s character and personality.
+Clothing choices can show how you want the world to see you.
+Bagging, distressed clothes might make you seem like someone who doesn’t care, while well-tailored clothing choices communicate confidence and poise.
+I feel most comfortable and confident guest lecturing when I wear this outfit because it is well-fitted to my body, the silhouette is balanced, and the dip-dyed fox fur scarf shows a bit of my playful side.
+I wear the Henri Bendel ring every day as a reminder to follow my truth and passion.
+This was the first purchase I made working as an illustrator, so it holds great significance for me.